What Is Project Success? Definition, Challenges and Practical Tips

 Project Success – Project proposal

 After this, the project proposal is presented to the steering board.
-They decide whether the project will be undertaken or not.
+This body decides whether the project will be undertaken or not.

 Only after the approval of the project proposal, you start drawing up the project charter.